-How to battle at gyms and win in 'Pokémon GO'
+How to battle at gyms and win in 'Pokémon Go'

 Good news: Just because your favourite Pokémon lost a fight doesn't mean they're gone.
 No doubt you've received a boatload of Revive and Potion items?
 Good.
 After a lost battle, tap the Pokéball at the bottom of the main screen and select the Items submenu.
 In that menu, when you tap either of those items, the game will load a screen that shows the Pokémon you have that need items.

-Sure, 'Pokémon GO' does a pretty great job of organising your team of Pokémon fighters into their most efficient arrangement, but perhaps you have a better strategy?
-There's an easy solution here: You can rerrange the sextet into any combination you want, and you can even swap them for other Pokémon in your roster.
+Sure, 'Pokémon Go' does a pretty great job of organising your team of Pokémon fighters into their most efficient arrangement, but perhaps you have a better strategy?
+There's an easy solution here: You can rearrange the sextet into any combination you want, and you can even swap them for other Pokémon in your roster.

 Think your Bellsprout will do better than your Pinsir?
 Switch 'em!
 Simple maths!